Semi-final slots up for grabs in National T20

 The six captains are excited and keenly looking forward to the remaining 12 round matches of the Lahore-leg, which will be followed by semi-finals on 12 October and the final on 13 October.

-Aamer Yamin said on Tuesday : “After the disappointment of the Rawalpindi-leg we enter the Lahore-leg knowing that we have nothing to lose anymore.
+Aamer Yamin: “After the disappointment of the Rawalpindi-leg we enter the Lahore-leg knowing that we have nothing to lose anymore.
 At the same time, we remember well how we turned it all around last year after an equally poor start.”

-Babar Azam said : “This National T20 has been one of the most exciting T20 competitions I have ever been part of and I have no doubts that the quality and competitiveness of the tournament will get even better when we move to Lahore with all sides vying for semi-final berths.
+Babar Azam: “This National T20 has been one of the most exciting T20 competitions I have ever been part of and I have no doubts that the quality and competitiveness of the tournament will get even better when we move to Lahore with all sides vying for semi-final berths.

 “Central Punjab have not been able to make their fans happy in the last two editions, but we are eager to lift the trophy at our home ground this time.”

-Mohammad Rizwan said : “We have one simple game plan, which is to play cricket according to contemporary standards.
+Mohammad Rizwan: “We have one simple game plan, which is to play cricket according to contemporary standards.
 It worked for us in the last season and playing attacking, positive and modern-day cricket will help us in retaining our title and entertaining the fans in Lahore.

 “We have achieved some good results in Rawalpindi, but the job is half done and our team understands that.
 We need to remain focused in Lahore, because all teams will be using the change of venue as an opportunity to regather and fill in the loopholes.”

-Sarfaraz Ahmed said : “The Rawalpindi-leg brought us good results and have put us in a good position for a place in the semi-finals.
+Sarfaraz Ahmed: “The Rawalpindi-leg brought us good results and have put us in a good position for a place in the semi-finals.
 We cannot afford to be complacent as we still have a long way to go.

 “The pitches in Lahore should provide more scoring opportunities to the batters and need to ensure that we make full use of the conditions.
 While our top-order has been delivering for us as Sharjeel and Khurram are both contributing, we need a bit more from our middle and lower order.”

-Shadab Khan said : “The Rawalpindi-leg was hard fought as all six teams produced some good cricket.
+Shadab Khan: “The Rawalpindi-leg was hard fought as all six teams produced some good cricket.
 We have gathered eight points and are eyeing a semi-final spot now.
 We play fearless brand of cricket and it has worked well for us not only this year but in the last two editions too.”